 Many courts of common pleas impose costs at sentencing without considering a defendant's ability to pay, often because judges believe they do not have the authority to reduce costs.
-This memorandum explains that courts do, in fact, have legal authority to reduce or entirely waive costs at sentencing if the defendant cannot afford to pay them.
+This memorandum explains that courts do, in fact, have legal authority to reduce or entirely waive costs at sentencing if the defendant cannot afford to pay them (as well as the authority to waive or reduce costs at any time after sentencing).
 This memo addresses two questions: